shamsway/shamsway.github.io/_posts/2021-02-19-gcp-vpc-to-gcve.md

 * `variables.tf` – Defines the input variables that will be used in `main.tf`
 * `terraform.tfvars` – Supplies values for the input variables defined in `variables.tf`

 Let’s take a look at what is happening in `main.tf`, then we will supply the necessary variables in `terraform.tfvars` and run Terraform.
 You will see `var.[name]` appear over and over in the code, as this is how Terraform references variables.
-You may think it would be easier to place the desired values directly into `main.tf` instead of defining and supplying variables, but it is worth the time to get used to using variables.
+You may think it would be easier to place the desired values directly into `main.tf` instead of defining and supplying variables, but it is worth the time to get used to using variables with Terraform.
 Hardcoding values in your code is rarely a good idea, and most Terraform code that I have consumed from other authors use variables heavily.

 ## main.tf Contents